Antonino Bonaccorsi

-Antonino Bonaccorsi also called il Chiaro (June 1826, in Acireale, Sicily – 1897) was an Italian painter.
+Antonino Bonaccorsi also called il Chiaro (June 1826 in Acireale, Sicily – 1897) was an Italian painter.

-Biography

-He was born to a doctor, and studied in Catania under Giuseppe Gandolfi, a prominent portrait artist in Catania.
-At the age of 19 years he travelled to Rome, where he worked under Natale Carta and Francesco Coghetti.
+Born to a doctor, He studied in Catania under Giuseppe Gandolfo, a prominent portrait artist in Catania.
+At 19, he travelled to Rome, where he worked under Natale Carta and Francesco Coghetti.
 At the Academy of San Luca, which he attended, he was awarded a number of prizes.
 He was able to travel to Paris frequently.
 He was caught up in the Roman uprising of 1848–49 and aided in the defense of the brief Roman Republic.
 During these battles, he acquired afflictions that troubled him the remainder of his life.
 From 1853 to 1859, he went into exile to Florence; he returned to Rome and then Acireale in 1859.

-He is known for his portraits including those of professor Tedeschi, poet Salvatore Vigo, of the Baron of Santa Margherita, professor Cantore Seminara, senator Vigo Fuccio, professor Della Noce, and the signora Tropea-Rossi.
+Bonaccorsi is known for his portraits including those of professor Tedeschi, poet Salvatore Vigo, of the Baron of Santa Margherita, professor Cantore Seminara, senator Vigo Fuccio, professor Della Noce, and the signora Tropea-Rossi.